keiaa-75/safepoint/README.md

 - Use an [App Password](https://support.google.com/accounts/answer/185833) for Gmail if 2FA is enabled.
 - Never commit real credentials to version control.
 - The `admin.key` is used for admin authentication.

-## Usage

-1. **Access the application:** Open your web browser and navigate to `http://localhost:9090`.
-2. **Submit a report:** Fill out the report form and click "Submit Report."
-A confirmation modal will appear, and the data will be saved to the H2 Database.
-3. **Schedule a session:** Navigate to the counseling scheduler page at `http://localhost:9090/schedule`.
-Fill out the form to request a session.
-4. **View the database:** You can view the stored reports and appointments by navigating to the H2 console at `http://localhost:9090/h2-console`.
-Use the JDBC URL configured in the `application.properties` file to connect.